-Data Science Workshop (DSW) provides a cloud-based integrated development environment (IDE) for AI development.
-Developers who are familiar with Notebook or VS Code can quickly begin developing models.
-This topic describes how to create a DSW instance and provides solutions for common issues that may occur during instance startup and deletion.
+Data Science Workshop (DSW) provides a cloud-based Integrated Development Environment (IDE) for AI development.
+Developers who are familiar with Notebook or VSCode can start model development quickly.
+This topic describes how to create a DSW instance and provides solutions to common issues that may occur during instance startup and release.

-Log on to the PAI console and select the target Region.
-In the navigation pane on the left, click Workspaces and select the target workspace.
+Log on to the PAI console, select the target Region, click Workspaces in the left navigation pane, and then select the target workspace.

-In the navigation pane on the left, click Interactive Modeling (DSW) > Create Instance.
-Configure the following key parameters and use the default settings for the remaining parameters.
-For more information about the console parameters, see List of all console parameters.
+In the left navigation pane, click Interactive Modeling (DSW) > Create Instance.
+Configure the following key parameters and leave the other parameters at their default values.
+For a complete list of console parameters, see List of All Console Parameters.

 Parameter